Laurel wilt – redbay ambrosia beetle Xyleborus glabratus and associated fungus Raffaelea lauricola

 Redbay is important to wildlife.
 The fruit is eaten by wild turkey, bobwhite quail and several species of song birds.
 Deer also consume the fruits and leaves (Brendemuehl, 1990).
 An additional ecological concern is the dependence of the Palamedes swallowtail butterfly (Papilio palamedes) on redbay and swamp bay (Persea palustris); the butterfly’s larvae feed on these trees – both of which have been killed in large numbers (Mayfield et al. 2013).
 The adult Palamedes swallowtail butterfly is the primary pollinator of yellow-fringed orchid (J. Riggins 2015).
 A second butterfly, the spicebush swallowtail (Papilio troilus), is also dependent on species in the family Lauraceae and might be harmed if the pathogen proves to damage additional woody plants in that family (J. Foltz, University of Florida, pers. comm.
 November 2005).

 Several other tree and shrub species in the Lauracea family are also at risk.
-Swamp bays (Persea borbonia var. pubescens or P. palustris) grow in a wide variety of habitats in the everglades ecosystem, especially on “tree islands” scattered through the sawgrass swamp.
+Swamp bays (Persea borbonia var. pubescens or P. palustris) grow in moist woodlands, savannas, swamps, and wetlands in the Atlantic and Gulf Coast Plain, and the Piedmont, from Pennsylvania to east Texas (Beckman et al. 2021).
+In the everglades ecosystem, swamp bay is especially on “tree islands” scattered through the sawgrass swamp.
 Tree islands comprise only about 10% of the everglades landcover, but contribute greatly to biological diversity and ecosystem process, including as wet season refugia for mammals.
-The result of widespread swamp bay mortality is expected to be reduced food availability for dependent mammals and insects and – where the canopy is opened, invasion by non-native plants (T. Pernas 2015).
+The result of widespread swamp bay mortality is expected to be reduced food availability for dependent mammals and insects and – where the canopy is opened, invasion by non-native plants (Pernas, 2015).

 Laurel wilt has spread quickly across Everglades National Park and Big Cypress National Preserve; the extent of infected trees covered 372,000 ha in just four years from the first detection in 2011.
 The disease has reached the edge of vulnerable trees on the Southwest side, but can still spread to the North.
 Officials believe the rapid spread was helped by the wind, which blows predominantly East to West from February through October.
-The disease has not become virulent in the Loxahatchee National Wildlife Refuge to the Northeast; the reason is unclear but might be related to the fact that this area does not have a prolonged dry spell (L. Rodgers 2015).
+The disease has not become virulent in the Loxahatchee National Wildlife Refuge to the Northeast; the reason is unclear but might be related to the fact that this area does not have a prolonged dry spell (Rodgers, 2015).
+At the time of writing (Beckman et al. 2021), swamp bay was under assessment by the IUCN; it was recommended for the “vulnerable” category.

 Redbay and swamp bay provide key ingredients in 90% of traditional medicines used by the Seminole & Miccosukee tribes of Florida.
-The tribes are supporting scientific efforts to find, propagate, and restore swamp bay trees resistant to the disease (J. Smith and Lanette Sobel 2015).
+The tribes are supporting scientific efforts to find, propagate, and restore swamp bay trees resistant to the disease (Sobel, 2015; Smith, 2015).

 Laurel wilt infection of sassafras (Sassafras albidum) has expanded in recent years.
 Local spread might be primarily through root grafts.
 However, the many “jumps” to disjunct areas where sassafras occurs in isolation from other hosts is probably a result of human or wind transport (Olatinwo et al. 2021).